FedRAMP/applying-existing-frameworks-cwg/plan.md

 ## Background

-FedRAMP Community Working Groups (CWGs) are public, informal and collaborative groups that facilitate industry-led knowledge sharing on commercial and government best practices for information security of cloud services.
+FedRAMP Community Working Groups (CWGs) are public, informal and collaborative groups that facilitate industry-led knowledge sharing on best practices for information security of cloud services.
 FedRAMP will rely on the direct engagement provided by CWGs to ensure a smooth transition towards its updated mission of setting standards and policies that enable private innovation to provide solutions to information security problems.

 Every FedRAMP CWG has the following primary objectives: